Dolphin Capital Investors receives license to build Kilada Hills

 This is the first development in Europe for Dolphin’s partner in this investment, Kerzner International Holdings Limited.
 A part of the project investment will come from the agreement signed with Grivalia Hospitality S.A., Grivalia’s tourism investment platform.

-NavInvest Greece supports hotel and tourism accommodation investments in Greece, and has extensive experience in due diligence on tourism and property investments.
+Navigator and NavInvest Greece supports hotel and tourism accommodation investments in Greece, and has extensive experience in due diligence on tourism and property investments.
 Please contact us for more information relating to hotel and property investments in Greece.

 Photo (c) Kathimerini Greece